Dance Repertory Development

 - Develop technically and creatively in preparation for a national tour

-- Expand your professional skillset in producing, touring, workshop development and delivery
+- Expand your professional skillset in producing, touring, education and community dance pedagogy, dance workshop development and delivery

 - Engage with creative trends and current issues within the field of professional dance and performance